mitsuoxv/jp-gasoline/README.md

 ![](README_files/figure-gfm/dub_retail-1.png)<!-- -->

 Retail prices (including constant 10 percent consumption tax) also follow Dubai crude oil prices of one month ago.
-Correlations are 0.9336 if 0 month lag from Dubai to Japan customs, 0.9551 if 1 month lag, and 0.9342 if 2 months lag.
+Correlations are 0.9329 if 0 month lag from Dubai to Japan customs, 0.9545 if 1 month lag, and 0.9337 if 2 months lag.
 The highest correlation is if retails lag Dubai by 1 month.

 ![](README_files/figure-gfm/dub_import_retail_diff-1.png)<!-- -->

-The most recent difference between retail price (including constant 10 percent\nconsumption tax) and one month ago Dubai crude oil price is 88.3 at 2022 Sep
+The most recent difference between retail price (including constant 10 percent\nconsumption tax) and one month ago Dubai crude oil price is 88.16 at 2022 Oct

 ## Dubai crude oil price (weekly)